 STEP 5.
 We ask the family member a few questions about the defendant, like what he does for work and where he lives.
 We believe that this is a good client for us so we go ahead with the bond.

 STEP 7.
 We drive down to the jail and post the bond with the jail clerk.
-The defendant was arrested in Santa Ana and to the county jail there.
-It sometimes takes up to 8 hours to be released at the county jail.
+The defendant was arrested in Santa Ana and sent to the orange county jail there.
+It sometimes takes up to 8 hours to be released from the OC County jail.
 If he was arrested at a smaller jail it could be as quick as 15 minutes.